Saving the world at Charlecote

 Spinning globes... can you resist giving them a whirl and pointing out places you know or the constellations you recognise?
 But of course, over 200 years of whirling and prodding causes a great deal of damage.

-Thanks to our generous visitors in 2017 we raised very nearly enough through our raffle ticket sales to fund the £10,500-worth of expert repairs needed for the two Bardin globes in the library.
+Thanks to our generous visitors in 2017 we raised just about enough through our raffle ticket sales to fund the £13,000-worth of expert repairs needed for the two Bardin globes in the library.

 Two centuries of damage

 The rotating middle span of each globe had become worn with spinning round.
 The varnish had become brown and darkened and much detail was no longer visible.
 Historic repairs caused more problems with glues and additional layers of varnish causing further splits and staining.
-One of the globes also has an interesting rattle – we think a bag of lead shot inside it for weighting may have split.
+One of the globes also had an interesting rattle where a bag of lead shot inside it for weighting had split.

 Our conservators’ work